Theses and Dissertations at UGA

 Graduate level theses and doctoral dissertations published during the transition years of 1999-2001 may be either print or electronic format.
 Honors College theses are available in print to 1999 and electronically from 2009 to the present.
 Researchers should first check the Libraries' online catalog (GIL) to determine location, availability, and format.

 Print Theses & Dissertations

 If a print copy of a University of Georgia thesis or dissertation (before 2001) is desired, it can be requested from the Libraries' offcampus storage facility, the Repository.
-If for some reason, it cannot be borrowed (checked out, lost, etc.), the University's archival master copies may be available for viewing -- by prearranged appointment and not for check-out -- in the Hargrett Rare Book and Manuscript Library.
-For further information, please see how to request an archival copy.
+If for some reason, it cannot be borrowed (checked out, lost, etc.), the University's archival master copies may be available for viewing -- by prearranged appointment and not for check-out -- in the Georgiana Collection, part of the Hargrett Library.

 On-Campus Only Theses & Dissertations

 Some electronic theses and dissertattions are not viewable off campus; these ETDs are designated as on-campus only in the ETD database.

 Processing Theses & DissertationsETDs are received from the Graduate School or Honors College by the Libraries' Systems Department which loads them into the GALILEO ETD database and the Libraries Cataloging Department begins to catalog them in GIL.
 Cataloging the ETDs in GIL sets our holdings in WorldCat and provides information needed for Interlibrary Loan (ILL).